Marta Andrade

 Marta Andrade Vidal (born 17 May 1972) is a Spanish former competitive figure skater.
-She is an eight-time Spanish national champion and competed in two Winter Olympics, placing 20th in 1994 and 22nd in 1998.
+She is an eleven-time Spanish national champion and competed in two Winter Olympics, placing 20th in 1994 and 22nd in 1998.
 She competed in eleven World Championships, achieving her highest placement, 19th, in 2002 in Nagano, Japan.

 Andrade lives in Barcelona.
 She is the main coach at FC Barcelona's figure skating section.
 She also works as a physiotherapist.